 luggage while they were shopping.
 I also know of someone who left

-their digital camera on the table of a busy restaurant.
+their expensive smart phone on the table of a busy restaurant.
 They

 realized the next day what they had done, returned to the restaurant and

 were greeted by a happy bartender who had found it and locked it up in

 the office.
 Be watchful of exchange rates, check your bill, count

 your change, watch out for smooth talking over friendly people and when

 you are going out don’t carry more money or credit cards than you need.

 When purchasing gas for your rental car, get out, check that the meter

 has been brought back to zero and make a point of holding your payment